brenhinkeller/NaNStatistics.jl/README.md

  72.35387230251672
  90.35682945641588
 ```

-### To do:
+There is also a simple moving average function, `movmean`

+### Room for future improvement (PRs welcome!):
 * Currently, `nanmedian`, `nanbinmedian`, etc. simply filter for `NaN`s and then fall back to `Statistics.median`.
 Similarly, `nanpctile` falls back to `StatsBase.percentile`.
-Fast native SIMD median and percentile implementations would allow for significant performance improvement.
+Adding fast pure-julia SIMD median and percentile implementations would allow for significant performance improvement.
+* Sufficiently high-dimensional or multidiminsional summary statistics (e.g. `nanmean(ones(10,10,10,10), dims=(2,4))`) also currently filter for `NaN`s and fall back to Base.

 [docs-stable-img]: https://img.shields.io/badge/docs-stable-blue.svg
 [docs-stable-url]: https://brenhinkeller.github.io/NaNStatistics.jl/stable/